1936 Style & Function

-In this space style and Function are intertwined with a design template that would carry the Motor Company into the next Century.
+In this space, Style and Function are intertwined with a design template that would carry the motor company into the next century.
 Not only was the chassis redesigned with streamline fuel tanks and an integrated dashboard, but the new heavyweight V-Twin also offered a standard 4 speed constant mesh transmission.
-But the big news was the new 61 cubic inch over head valve engine that utilized a newly developed dry sump oil system.
+The big news was the new 61 cubic inch over head valve engine that utilized a newly developed dry sump oil system.
 This was the first Harley that recirculated the engine oil to and from the oil tank.
 It was given the model designation EL.
 It has been affectionately called the Knucklehead since its inception in 1936.
 In 1937 Harley’s outdated side valve engine was redesigned incorporating a recirculating oil system.
 Redesigned crankcases allowed the side valve to fit the same chassis as the OHV machine streamlining cost and production time.
-Now Harley had the market covered the the newest designs.
+Now, Harley had the market covered with the newest designs.

 In 1936 approximately 2300 OHV machines were produced.
 Quite a remarkable number considering each machine went down a primitive assembly line and were certainly “hand built”.
 Although the early production machines experienced various oiling problems, its potential was immediately realized on street and track.